chris-ede9/multinational-retail-data-centralisation/ReadMe.md

 - Task 1: Setup a new database to store the data.
 This is stored locally in the folder sales_data.
 The database is a postgres db.

-- Task 2: Initialise the three project classes - Data_Extraction.py, Database_Utils.py and Data_Cleaning.py
+- Task 2: Initialise the three project classes - Data_Extraction.py, Database_Utils.py and Data_Cleaning.py.

+- Task 3: The historical data of users is currently stored in an AWS database in the cloud.
+Create methods in your DataExtractor, DatabaseConnector and DataCleaning classes which help extract the information from an AWS RDS database.
+This should then be cleaned and uploaded to a local database, sales_data.